Habits You Should Ditch: 20 Bad Habits That Are Holding You Back

 This is where the “blame game” comes into play, because you stop taking responsibility and begin to blame others for your actions.

-17. Doubting Yourself
+17. Doubting Yourself just Keeps you from Success

 Feeling uncertain at times, is normal, we all experience a time where we aren’t sure of things in our lives.
 When this self-doubt becomes habitual, it can lead to many other serious problems.